ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 4 directories, 8 files
 ```

 OCaml source files have the `.ml` extension, which stands for “Meta Language.”
-Meta Language (ML) is an ancestor of OCaml, this is also what the “ml” stands for in “OCaml.”
+Meta Language (ML) is an ancestor of OCaml.
+This is also what the “ml” stands for in “OCaml.”
 Here is the content of the `bin/main.ml` file:
 ```ocaml
 let () = print_endline "Hello, World!"
 ```